devu007/crypto-converter/README.md

 # Crypto Converter

-Develop a small application that converts amounts between different crypto currencies.
-The application will involve calling a public currency conversion API from coingecko, performing some calculations, and displaying the results.
+Develop a small application that converts amounts between different cryptocurrencies.
+The application will call a public currency conversion API from coingecko, perform some calculations, and display the results.

 # How to run it on your Local System